streamjoin/fairy/latex/README.md

 To use `build_latex.sh` to compile LaTeX project, the following environment variables are compulsory to configure in the driver script.

 - `TEX_NAME`: Name of the main .tex file for compilation.
+By default, the script will look for `main.tex` or `ms.tex` if this variable is not set.
 - `TGT_BIB_NAME`: Name of the .bib file used as the parameter to `\bibliography{}` stated in the the .tex file.
 - `FAIRY_HOME`: Path of the root of the fairy project.
 This must be set in order to properly resolved dependencies required in `build_latex.sh`.